 Repayment history.
 Whether you've ever missed or been late in making repayments.

 Scoring out 'players'.
-Though it's difficult to do, banks will score out people they regard to be playing the system.
+Though it's difficult to do, banks will score out people they think are playing the system.

 All these play a part.
 But it's also important to remember that as a whole, credit scoring has tightened up and credit limits have been reduced since the credit crunch.
 This is both due to the economic situation and political pressure for 'responsible lending' (though it's ironic that 'responsible lending' can lead to some people being unable to cut the cost of existing debts).